reswitched/reswitched.github.io/_posts/2018-05-09-ReswitchedWeekly16.md

 ## What Happened: Atmosphère Custom Firmware

-- sdMMC support is going smoothly thanks to @ktemkin's perseverance and it has now made its way in to the main branch of [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/)
+- sdMMC support is going smoothly thanks to @ktemkin and @TuxSH's perseverance and it has now made its way in to the main branch of [Atmosphère](https://github.com/Atmosphere-NX/Atmosphere/).
+  Improvements still need to be made to make it go faster.
 - @SciresM has finished fully reimplementing Loader.
 It requires more work to make it compatible with 2.x+ firmwares.
 [Check it out](https://github.com/Atmosphere-NX/Atmosphere/tree/master/stratosphere/loader)
 - @SciresM is progressing on the PM reimplementation.
 [Check it out](https://github.com/Atmosphere-NX/Atmosphere/master/stratosphere/pm)

 ## What Happened: Switch Linux